Out of Many Scattered Things: Lady Stardust

 “Morbid.”
 Jasper sounds distant like he’s speaking over Tendo’s shoulder.

-“Love it,” Lightcap mouths at D’onofrio.
+“Love it,” Lightcap mouths at D’Onofrio.

 “You told me once,” he replies quietly, spine and skull held unnaturally aligned by the rig, “that you can never go wrong with Bowie.”